ws-garcia/ECPTextStream/docs/api/methods/restartstreamreader.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
->User must open a stream before try to move a pointer over the text file.
+>The user must open a flow before attempting to restart the reader.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 See also